Kinovarobotics/Kinova-Kortex3-Link6/api_python/README.md

 ```

-Before starting, ensure that you run the test in a safe area since some examples contain movement.
-Also, verify that your robot is correctly fixed to the working surface.
+**Before starting, ensure that you run the test in a safe area since some examples contain wide movements at full speed (default behaviour, but you can reduce speeds by modyfing the example code).
+Also, verify that your robot is correctly fixed to the working surface.**

 Prerequisites:
 + The examples require a wired network connection to your computer